 At the age of 18, you can keep still keep them on your insurance plan until they are 23 if they earn less than €450 per month (valid for 2021).
 See the website Krankenversicherung for current numbers.

 - If they are continuing with their education, this goes until they are 25.

 - If the child has completed a year of social work or similar volunteering before beginning further education, you can add this time on to their 25th year.

 - If they have a disability that makes them unable to become dependent, they can stay on your insurance.

 For more information on public insurance in Germany, check out our website:

 Unlike public insurance which allows people to add dependents at no additional cost to the policyholder, private insurance requires each dependent to get their own plan.
 This is why we tend to recommend private health insurance to people who are young, single, and without children.

 Let’s take an example of a married couple.
 One partner is working full-time and meets the requirements for private health insurance.
 Their spouse isn’t working.
 In this case, you can add your spouse to your private insurance plan as a dependent but this will change if they begin to work or want to switch to public insurance.
 Just remember that you’ll first need to sign up and get a plan for yourself before you’re able to add any dependents though!

-Worried about the switch back to public?
+Worried about the switch back to public health insurance?
 It’s actually possible if you make less than €64,350 per year (the current amount for 2021), work full-time at a company, and are younger than 55 years old.
 There are some waiting times, but we can help you.